netsec-ethz/scion-tutorials/index.md

 This website provides step-by-step instructions on how to run a SCION autonomous system (AS) in [SCIONLab](https://www.scionlab.org).
 It also provides a list of interesting projects that are using the SCION infrastructure for communication.

+**Note**: SCIONLab is a *testbed* network for SCION with *limited performance* intended for *development and experimentation*.
+If you want to connect to the normal public SCION network, please refer to the [official website](https://scion.org) or the [developer documentation](https://docs.scion.org).

 ## Table of contents
 {: .no_toc .text-delta }